Breast Lift in Birmingham AL

 - Stop smoking.

-A breast lift may be performed in an accredited office-based surgical center, outpatient or ambulatory surgical facility, or hospital.
+Breast lifts are performed at our accredited Outpatient Surgery Facility in Birmingham, Alabama.
 Be sure to arrange for someone to drive you to and from surgery and stay with you for at least the first night.

 Breast Lift Procedure

 Your breast lift procedure can be achieved through a variety of incision patterns and techniques.
 The appropriate technique for you will be determined based on:

 - The size and position of your areolas.

 - Skin quality and elasticity as well as the amount of extra skin.